Sun Indalex Finance v. United Steelworkers

 In my view, a voluntary assignment under the BIA should not be used to defeat a secured claim under valid Provincial legislation, unless the Provincial legislation is in direct conflict with the provisions of Federal Insolvency Legislation such as the CCAA or the BIA.
 For that reason I did not entertain the bankruptcy assignment motion first.

 The Ontario Court of Appeal also reached this conclusion, holding that a related party should not be able to benefit from a corporation’s attempt to defeat a deemed trust motion.
-This was particularly the case in light of the record in this case which showed that Indalex operated as an integrated company, essentially under the direction of Indalex U.S. The majority of the Supreme Court did not seem to share this concern.
+This was particularly the case in light of the record which showed that Indalex operated as an integrated company, essentially under the direction of Indalex U.S. The majority of the Supreme Court did not seem to share this concern.

 In any event, as a result of the Supreme Court’s decision, Indalex U.S. was to receive the amounts held in reserve (less payment of certain other priority expenses).
 Those funds were then likely given to Sun Indalex, as the secured creditor.
-The Court did not comment on the fact that the U.S. Trustee (who was one of the appellants in this case and who supported the positions of Sun Indalex) has taken the position in U.S. insolvency proceedings that Sun Indalex is not a secured creditor of Indalex U.S. It claimed that Sun Indalex was the recipient of substantial dividend payments when Indalex was already in distress, and should not be entitled to any further payments from Indalex U.S. Indeed, the Sun group of companies that orchestrated the purchase of Indalex from Honeywell in 2006 withdrew well over a third of Indalex’s assets in 2007-2008 amounting to over $100 million.
+The Court did not comment on the fact that the U.S. Trustee (who was one of the appellants in the case and who supported the positions of Sun Indalex) has taken the position in U.S. insolvency proceedings that Sun Indalex is not a secured creditor of Indalex U.S. It claimed that Sun Indalex was the recipient of substantial dividend payments when Indalex was already in distress, and should not be entitled to any further payments from Indalex U.S. Indeed, the Sun group of companies that orchestrated the purchase of Indalex from Honeywell in 2006 withdrew well over a third of Indalex’s assets in 2007-2008 amounting to over $100 million.

 The Salaried Plan was wound up effective December 31, 2006.
 The deficit in the plan was a mere 1.75 million dollars – an amount that pales in comparison to the amount of money the Sun companies took from Indalex.
 Justice Cromwell’s reasons fail to acknowledge or deal with the significance of these actions and certainly fail to provide any redress for pension plan beneficiaries, whose benefits will be significantly reduced.